-Take the woodruff key from the crank.
+- Disconnect all wires from the old magneto and ignition coil and remove these parts. - Take the woodruff key from the crank.
 You will not need it anymore.
 Please do not forget to do so, otherwise you will have trouble later on in the assembly.

-Remark: This woodruff key does not actually hold your rotor on the shaft, this is done by the cone.
-It simply guides to the correct setting which will now be otherwise achieved.
+(Remark: This woodruff key does not actually hold your rotor on the shaft, this is done by the cone.
+It simply guides to the correct setting which will now be otherwise achieved.)

-Have a look at the new stator.

-You will find there a small red marking somewhat left of the black coils (here encircled red).
-This is an ignition marking.
+- Take a look at the new stator. - You will find there a red line somewhat left of the black coils.
+This is an ignition marking. - The unit will be delivered pre-assembled.
 There is no reason to take the coil off.
 You only risk to damage the wires underneath or to set if wrongly back again.

-Put the new stator assembly into the place of your old magneto.
-Fasten the plate with the 2 screws M5.
-Don't use any other screws!
+- Put the new stator assembly into the place of your old magneto.
+Fasten the plate with the 3 screws M6 + washer. - The cable shows towards the cable exit.
+Take care to not jam any wires under the plate.